espressomd/espresso/doc/sphinx/inter.rst

 To manually tune or retune P3M, call :meth:`espresso.electrostatics.P3M.Tune`.
 Note, however, that this is a method the P3M object inherited from :attr:`espressomd.electrostatics.ElectrostaticInteraction`.
-All parameteres passed to the method are fixed in the tuning routine.
+All parameters passed to the method are fixed in the tuning routine.
 If not specified in the ``Tune()`` method, the parameters ``bjerrum_length`` and ``accuracy`` are reused.